survivalizeed/Hgine/README.md

 ## About:

 Just an Engine which uses the gdiplus.h to display an array of pixels.
-It is not the fastest Engine out there but it is really hardcoded and enough for some cool 2D games (probably 3D too).
+It is not the fastest Engine out there but it is really hardcoded and enough for some cool 2D games and some retro 3D games aswell.
 Make sure you are using C++ 20.
 For the best results compile it in x64 release, MSVC and -O2 optimization level!
 I am trying to re-create some algorithms from the graphics card and calling it Hgine:)

 #### If you want to change something or just found a bug please send me a pullrequest or contact me via discord.